cudail/snolf-rb2/README.md

 * Bossess only drop rings if a player is playing as Snolf
 * Snolf is immune to spinning flame jets (toggleable with command)
 * Infinite lives is enabled by default
+* Added save state system
+* Commands print to the normal console again as well as the multiplayer chat log
 * Added Metal Snolf
 * Fixed boss mode triggering on Egg Rock Zone Act 2
 * Fixed not being able to turn off snolf_shot_on_hit_by_boss